Saga Life Insurance Review 2025

 Decreasing Term Cover

-This option means that the lump-sum awarded to your beneficiaries or estate will lessen across the policy period.
-When the policy holder has some kind of repayment loan that also reduces in time, this is a useful option since it will tend to provide cheaper monthly premiums.
-If you have bought £300,000 of protection, this will come to be zero on policy expiry.
+This option means that the lump sum awarded to your beneficiaries or estate will decrease over the policy period.
+When the policyholder has some kind of repayment loan that also reduces in time, this is a useful option since it will tend to provide cheaper monthly premiums.
+If you have bought £300,000 of protection, this will become zero on policy expiry.

 Additional Cover Options